ucs-compute-solutions/intersight_cohesity_xseries_ansible/README.md

 After successfully executing the playbooks, one or many server profiles can easily derived and attached to the All NVMe node from Intersight dashboard.

-**NOTE:** The addition of UCS to Intersight Account or configuration of Domain Profile to setup UCS is not part of this repository and will have to be performed manually before executing the playbooks.
+**NOTE:** The addition of UCS to Intersight Account or configuration of Domain Profile and Chassis Profile is not part of this repository and will have to be performed manually before executing the playbooks.

 **NOTE:** The playbooks do not create an organization and assume an organization (default or otherwise) has already been setup under Intersight account.
 The organization name must be updated in group_vars/all.yml(org_name) for successful execuation of the playbooks.